functional-vilnius/fpv8-purescript/README.md

 *Note:* On Linux/OS X you will need to use `sudo` to use the `-g` flag, unless you setup `npm` not to use it,
 [like here](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md),
-or if you're ready fiddle with your `PATH` manually.
+or otherwise fiddle with your `PATH` manually.

 ### Using Vagrant